allania7med11/travelplanner/README.md

-# Website application for extracting the meaning of any content...
+# Website application for planning your next adventure...

 **Version 1.0.0**

-this is a website application  trip planning more fun and easy with many feature to help you any time you want:
+this website application will make trip planning more fun and easy with many feature to help you any time you want:

-*get images to your distinations in any place in the world *get day to day infos about temperatue, precipitation ,wind speed during your trip *remind yourself how many days to start the trip , how many days you already spent on it and even how many days since you finish your adventure
+*get images to your distinations in any place in the world

+*get day to day infos about temperatue, precipitation ,wind speed during your trip

+*remind yourself how many days to start the trip , how many days you already spent on it and even how many days since you finish your adventure

 *save your trips to get all the infos you need later even when you don't have any connection